StephenMa88/go-web-hello-world/README.md

 password | osboxes.org
 30. You can check the box to save password and press Ok.

-You can keep this session of mputty up for the next task
+You can keep this session of mputty up for the next task.

 ## Task 1: Update Systems